yuri-rider-sarah/hagane-old/docs/langref.md

 The first line after the primary keyword that doesn't continue an earlier clause is considered to belong to the next expression.

 Part of the expression may be indented.
-Lines within the indented part may start with a secondary keyword or continue an eariler clause.
+Lines within the indented part may start with a secondary keyword or label or continue an eariler clause.
 The end of the indented part marks the end of the expression.

 For example, the following code contains two `if.` expressions, one nested inside the second block of another: